-The salty shores of the state Rhode Island are next up on the New England road trip itinerary.
+The salty shores of Rhode Island are next up on the New England road trip itinerary.
 Newport is an old colonial city that sits on Aquidneck Island.
 The Rhode Island seaside city offers attractions that cover a wide spectrum of things to do.

-A great way to appreciate the beautiful Atlantic coast is to walk the Newport Cliff Walk.
+A good way to appreciate the beautiful Atlantic coast is to walk the Newport Cliff Walk.
 The walk is 3.5 miles long along the rocky Rhode Island coast and the scenery is stunning.
 With the ocean on one side and Newport mansions on the other the walk is nothing less than glorious.
 And as the cliff walk in Newport is free it’s also a great thing to do on a New England road trip on a budget.

 The Rhode Island city is strongly associated with its unbelievable Newport mansions.
 Luckily you don’t have to settle with seeing the luxurious mansions from the outside.
 A fun experience is to take a Newport Mansion Tour to explore how America’s wealthiest and most influential families used to live.
 The Breakers is probably the most popular mansion tour to pick, but the Elms and Marble House are certainly also very impressive mansions to tour.

 Cape Cod, MA – The idyllic Massachusetts peninsula